BenGor/FileBundle/docs/upload_file.md

                     path: /ajax/upload
 ```

-The next code is related with the image and user entities.
+The next code is related with the image and file entities.

 *Image entity*:
 ```php